Vicachu42/webshop-with-tdd/README.md

 I did run into another problem when it came to rendering the pictures.
 While the code knows it's a picture, all it's rendering is a placeholder and not the actual image.
 I tried a couple of different fixes, most of them regarding relative paths, but nothing worked.
 The pictures themselves are fine, there is just something in the communication that I can't crack for the moment being.

 This afternoon's commit is a safety backup.

+### September 13th
+Tried one more fix for the image rendering.
+I tried fetching the data through a method instead to see if it acted any different, but the problem still persists.
+I don't have time to get stuck on this any more, so I'll work with a placeholder for the time being to further develope the design for the page.